icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 	roslaunch darwin_gazebo indoor_darwin_gazebo.launch

+Now press the "play" button at the lower left of the simulator window.

 To have the robot walking, execute the test walking script that comes with darwin.
 I recommend to have a look at that script to see how the walking behaviour is executed.
 You can find it uner src/darwin_gazebo/src/.

 	rosrun darwin_gazebo walter_demo.py